rootstrap/tech-guides/kotlin/README.md

 ```

 ### Property names:
-Names of constants (properties marked with const, or top-level or object val
+Names of constants (properties marked with const, top-level or object val
 properties with no custom get the function that holds deeply immutable data)
-should use uppercase underscore separated names:
+should use uppercase snake case:

 ```
 const val MAX_COUNT = 8